crowdin/github-action/README.md

 ## Outputs

-This workflow has the following outputs:
+This action has the following outputs:

 - `pull_request_url`: The URL of the pull request created by the workflow